bartaxyz/GitPT/README.md

 # GitPT

 Git Prompt Tool is a CLI tool that helps you write commit messages using AI through [OpenRouter](https://openrouter.ai/).
+It acts as a complete git wrapper, enhancing specific commands with AI while passing through all other git commands directly.

 ## Features

+- Acts as a complete git replacement - all git commands are supported
 - Generate commit messages with AI based on your code changes
 - Create pull requests with AI-generated titles and descriptions
-- Compatible with all regular git commit options (you can treat it as an alias)
+- Compatible with all regular git options (flags, arguments, etc.)
 - Edit suggested messages before committing
 - Works with various AI models via OpenRouter